“At-will” v. “For Cause” Discharge: It Can’t Be Both

 “At-will” or “For Cause” discharge, it’s one or the other, not both in employment contracts.
 I do a lot of work with C-suite executive and key employee contracts.
 One really bad thing the Internet has done was make legal documents readily available to people who don’t know what the documents mean or the legal effect of any given clause.

-In this example, I’ve seen DIY-online contracts that contain both an “at-will” and a “for cause” discharge term.
-The real reality is that these terms – at-will and for cause – are opposites to each other and should never appear in the same employment contract.
+For example, I’ve seen DIY-online contracts that contain both an “at-will” and a “for cause” discharge term.
+The reality is that these terms – at-will and for cause – are opposites to each other and should never appear in the same employment contract.
 Let’s talk about why employers want “at-will”, and new-hire key executives want “for cause” terms in their employment contract.

 At-Will